-- (b) For a Document not yet filed with the Board, aA brief statement describing, in general and non-confidential terms, the nature of the Document the partyParty proposes to file; and - (a)(c) For a Document that has been posted on the public registry, a brief statement describing the Document that the Party asserts should be removed from the public registry. - (b) A description of the privacy or confidentiality interests associated with the Document; - (c) A brief statement regarding the rationale for why the Document should not be posted on the public registry, including identifying any specific harm that could result from such posting; and - (d) An indication as to whether the party seeks to prevent posting of all or only part of the Document. - 25.
-The Board may, upon considering a motion brought under Rule 242423, grant or deny the motion on any terms it considers appropriate in the circumstances, and will advise the partyParty regarding the Board's decision.
-If considered necessary to implement the Board's decision, the NIRB may issue a specific Board Order or other form of procedural guidance regarding limitations on posting or removal of any Document on the public registry.
+- (d) An indication as to whether the party seeks to prevent posting of all or only part of the Document. - 24.
+The Board may, upon considering a motion brought under Rule 23, grant or deny the motion on any terms it considers appropriate in the circumstances, and will advise the party regarding the Board's decision.
+If considered necessary to implement the Board's decision, the NIRB may issue a specific Board Order or other form of procedural guidance regarding limitations on posting of any Document on the public registry.